 Funded debt is total consolidated debt less the following: non-recourse debt, $100 million in letters of credit, cash and short-term investments.

-Not complying with any of these covenants could result in accelerated payment and termination of our revolving credit facilities.
-At December 31, 2010, we complied with all covenants, and we expect to continue to comply in 2011.
+Not complying with any of these covenants could result in accelerated payment and termination of our revolving credit facility.
+At December 31, 2013, we complied with all covenants, and we expect to continue to comply in 2014.

 Off-balance sheet arrangements